 If analytics is a requirement for success in IoT, is analytics in the form of AI a necessity for IoT to fulfill its potential?
-Is the artificial intelligence of things – AIoT – the ultimate success story of the Internet of Things?Interested in learning more about IoT?
-Visit us at IoT Solutions World Congress, Oct.
-16-18 in Barcelona, Spain
+Is the artificial intelligence of things – AIoT – the ultimate success story of the Internet of Things?Unlock the full potential of IoT with AI – download the white paper

 From smart connected devices to artificially intelligent things

 As noted in Harvard Business Review, a smart, connected device is made up of several elements: